 Of the sixty students participating in the experiment, approximately two thirds (68.4%) were females and one third (31.6%) were males.
-Students across a broad age range participated in the experiment with the youngest student being 17 years and the eldest student being 60 years.
+Students across a broad age range participated in the experiment with the youngest students being 17 years and the eldest student being 60 years.
 The majority of students were under 30 years of age (70.0%).

-The majority of students in the study had a predominant multimodal learning style (35%), with equal numbers of kinaesthetic (21.7%) and read/write (21.7%) learners.
-Visual (16.7%) and aural (6.7%) learners were under-represented in the sample.
+The proportion of students with each learning style is presented in Table 2.
+The majority of students in the study had a predominant multimodal learning style (35.0%), with equal numbers of kinaesthetic (21.7%) and read/write (21.7%) learners.
+Visual (16.7%) and aural (6.7%) learners were under represented in the sample.
 There were differences in learning styles across gender.
-The males in the sample predominantly had a multimodal (52.6%) learning style, with no visual learners, while females were more evenly distributed across the multimodal (26.8%), visual (24.4%), kinaesthetic (22%) and read/write (19.5%) learning styles.
-There were very few aural learners in the sample with only 7.3% of the females having an aural learning style as against only 5.3% of the males.
-The spread of participant learning styles is seen in Table 3.
+The males in the sample predominantly had a multimodal (52.6%) learning style with no visual learners, while females were more evenly distributed across multimodal (26.8%), visual (24.4%), kinaesthetic (22.0%) read/write (19.5%) learning styles.
+There were very few aural learners in the sample with only 7.3 percent of females having an aural learning style and only 5.3 percent of males.